 E. Tragedy of the Commons

-But if BL1Txn P is stubbornly low, then (low blocksize + no merged mining) also leads to a commons problem.
-In the low-P case it is the commons problem of insecure hashrate.
+But if BL1Txn P is stubbornly low, then (low blocksize + no merged mining) also leads to a commons problem (a different one): the commons problem of insecure hashrate.

 F. The Trilemma